-Ball Pythons are not an aggressive species, and in general they simply do not bite.
+Ball Pythons are not an aggressive species, and in general, they simply do not bite their owners.
 They are in fact one of the calmest, most peaceful snakes available in the pet trade.
-As I mention in my Ball Python Care Sheet, I even have Ball Pythons I’m comfortable letting children handle.
+I even have Ball Pythons I’m comfortable letting children handle.

 The reluctance that most Ball Pythons have to bite is probably due to the fact they have another, more pacifistic defence mechanism called “balling”.
 Balling is of course where the species gets its name and consists of simply rolling into a ball with the head protected in the centre.